Brandon Bollig: Playing career

 On July 4, 2017, Bollig signed as a free agent to a one-year, two-way contract worth $650,000 with the San Jose Sharks.
 He was assigned to play with AHL affiliate, the San Jose Barracuda to begin the 2017–18 season.
 After appearing in 45 games with the Barracuda, on February 25, 2018, Bollig was traded by the Sharks alongside Troy Grosenick to the Nashville Predators in exchange for a sixth round draft pick in 2018.

-As a free agent over the summer and into the mid-point of the 2018–19 season, Bollig announced his retirement from his 8-year professional career on January 16, 2018.
+As a free agent over the 2018 off-season and going unsigned into the mid-point of the 2018–19 season, Bollig announced his retirement from his 8-year professional career on January 16, 2019.

 Personal

-Bollig married Dannah Lakin on August 4, 2018 in Chicago, IL.
+Bollig married Dannah Lakin on August 4, 2018, in Chicago.

-Bollig was cast as Will Cross, age 12, in the 2002 film Defiance, notable for also including former St. Louis Blues enforcer Tony Twist in the cast.
+Bollig was cast as Will Cross, age 12, in the 2002 film Defiance, which also including former St. Louis Blues enforcer Tony Twist in the cast.